calaldees/cicd_workshop/task-test-container.md

         [pytest]
         env =
             COVERAGE_FILE=/tmp/pytest-cov.coverage
-        addopts = --cov app --cov-report term --cov-report=html:/tmp/cov.html
+        addopts = --cov app --cov-report term --cov-report=html:/tmp/cov_report
         ```
-* serve the coverage report with a webserver
+* (not great, but) serve the coverage report with a webserver (to see the coverage report)
     * add `--publish 8000:8000` to `Makefile:shell`
-    * `pytest` (to generate the repot)
+    * `pytest` (to generate the report)
-    * `python3 -m http.server --directory /tmp/cov.html/`
+    * `python3 -m http.server --directory /tmp/cov_report/`
+        * open browser at port 8000
     * add `pytest --cov-fail-under ??` and test this by creating a new function (sub? or div?)
 * Side note:
-    * Getting files out of containers is a bit complex for now - but extracting html reports as _artefacts_ of the build process is useful
+    * Getting files out of an exited container is a bit complex for now - capturing html reports as _artefacts_ of the build process is useful

 Code Metrics
 ------------

-* Install `radon`
+* Install `radon` in `Dockerfile`
 * Run `radon cc .` and `radon mi .`
 * Add these to `test.yml` to ensure these statistics are run on CI
 * Research what Cyclomatic Complexity and Maintainability Index are